sympy/sympy/doc/src/modules/vector/basics.rst

 system, and will primarily be used for printing purposes.

-Once a coordinate system (in essence, a ``CoordSysCartesian`` instance) has been defined, we can access the basis/base vectors (i.e. the :math:`\mathbf{\hat{i}}`, :math:`\mathbf{\hat{j}}` and :math:`\mathbf{\hat{k}}` vectors) and coordinate variables/base scalars (i.e. the :math:`\mathbf{x}`, :math:`\mathbf{y}` and
+Once a coordinate system (in essence, a ``CoordSysCartesian`` instance) has been defined, we can access the orthonormal unit vectors (i.e. the :math:`\mathbf{\hat{i}}`, :math:`\mathbf{\hat{j}}` and :math:`\mathbf{\hat{k}}` vectors) and coordinate variables/base scalars (i.e. the :math:`\mathbf{x}`, :math:`\mathbf{y}` and